AyobFaramarzi/Ayobfaramarzi/README.md

 ## Research Direction

-My research direction is at the intersection of neuroimaging, brain connectivity, and artificial intelligence, with a focus on understanding how brain networks support cognition and how their dynamics vary across individuals and conditions.
+My research sits at the intersection of neuroimaging, brain connectivity, and artificial intelligence, focusing on how brain networks support cognition and how their dynamics vary across individuals and conditions.

 ## Links